Naptwen/OpenRL/Readme.md

+# Upadte! v5.0.3! \
+New function for cosst funciton ,(Huber and Cross)\
+New Model for reinforcement DDQN D2QN D3QN\
+Now, for generlizing the DQN model, doesn't use the discrete action for output for DQN style\
+It means all of the action should be output continouse\
+In other words, the output layer for the DQN is 1 and for the target DQN has input as sizeof state  + 1 (the addtional input layer size is used for the measuring the action value of output value from the DQN)

 ## 5.0.1 and 5.0.2 versiona are totally different please reference the new user guide please!

 # Quick PPO reinforcement Test